alezucca/londonandnewcastle/content/posts/matrixial-borderspaces.md

 I wanted to approach this research in a different way.
 I wanted to take a new critical lens, and I wanted to examine the way in which these female relationships can be analyzed in this context.

 This is where the Matrixial Borderspaces came in.

+As I mentioned in my previous post, I am hesitant to attempt to summarize the concept as it defies simplification.
+In the next post, I will share a small excerpt from my dissertation that I believe exemplifies the potential of the matrixial.

 References: